-The CEO/COO, or equivalent management officialDirector shall discuss with employees the ways in which documents are created or generated.
-With respect to each employee or organizational function, the CEO/COO, or equivalent management officialDirector shall attempt to determine whether documents are created which can be easily segregated from others, so that, when it comes time to destroy (or retain) those documents, they can be easily culled from the others for disposition.
-For example, on an employee-by-employee basis, are e-mails and other documents of a significantly non-sensitive nature so that they might be deleted, even in the face of a litigation hold with respect to other, more sensitive, documents?
+The CEO/COO, or equivalent management official shall discuss with employees the ways in which documents are created or generated.
+With respect to each employee or organizational function, the CEO/COO, or equivalent management official shall attempt to determine whether documents are created which can be easily segregated from others, so that, when it comes time to destroy (or retain) those documents, they can be easily culled from the others for disposition.
+For example, on an employee-by-employee basis, are e-mails and other documents of a significantly non-sensitive nature so that they might be deleted, if not needed, so as to ensure space for preserving even in the face of a litigation hold with respect to other, more sensitive, documents?
 Are there various drafts or versions of documents that should each be independently preserved?
 This dialogue may help in achieving a major purpose of the policy - to conserve resources - by identifying document streams in a way that will allow the policy to routinely provide for destruction of documents.
 Ideally, the organization will create and archive documents in a way that can readily identify and destroy documents with similar expirations.